CorentinMre/ISENpy/README.md

 ...

-webAurion = client.webAurion()

-webAurion.downloadReport() #Download all your school report with the default name
+client.downloadReport() #Download all your school report with the default name

 # if you want only one report